zendrix1/Mistveil/Homebrew and Alt Rules/Classes/Base Classes/Beast Dancer/Beast Dancer.md

 The Beast Dancer may teach her companion [hunter’s tricks](https://www.d20pfsrd.com/classes/core-classes/ranger/archetypes/paizo-ranger-archetypes/skirmisher) from the skirmisher ranger archetype instead of standard tricks.
 The animal companion can use skirmisher tricks when commanded, a number of times per day equal to half its Hit Dice plus its Wisdom modifier.

-Most animal companions would normally increase in size as the druid gains levels but Bonded Companions do not, instead they gain the ability to change size at-will (see below).

 If the Beast Dancer releases her companion from service, she may gain a new one by performing a ceremony requiring 24 uninterrupted hours of prayer in the environment where the new companion typically lives.
 This ceremony can also replace an animal companion that has perished.
 <br>
 ##### Casting